Common Service Issues

 However, a high percentage of customers’ questions about LCA’s water service are related to interior plumbing.
 Customers are responsible for resolving interior plumbing issues, as well as maintaining the customer portion of the water or sewer service line that runs from the street into the house.

 If LCA is called out to address an issue that is the customer’s responsibility, a $50 Site Visit Fee will apply ($150 for after-hours calls).
-Therefore, to help you troubleshoot issues you are experiencing, please take a look at the troubleshooting guides provided below before calling LCA:
+Therefore, to help you troubleshoot issues you are experiencing, please take a look at the troubleshooting tools and resources provided below before calling LCA:

 Customer Responsibilities